As Good as It Gets: Critical reception

-Review aggregator Rotten Tomatoes reports that 86% of professional critics gave the film a positive review based on 85 reviews, with an average rating of 7.30/10.
+Review aggregator Rotten Tomatoes reports that 86% of professional critics gave the film a positive review based on 84 reviews.
 The consensus states that "James L. Brooks and Jack Nicholson, doing what they do best, combine smart dialogue and flawless acting to squeeze fresh entertainment value out of the romantic-comedy genre."
 Metacritic gave the film a score of 67 out of 100, based on reviews from 30 critics, indicating generally favorable reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Chicago Reader film critic Jonathan Rosenbaum wrote that what director James L. Brooks "manages to do with [the characters] as they struggle mightily to connect with one another is funny, painful, beautiful, and basically truthful—a triumph for everyone involved."

 Praise for the film was not uniform among critics.
 While Roger Ebert gave the film three stars (out of four), he called the film a "compromise, a film that forces a smile onto material that doesn't wear one easily," writing that the film drew "back to story formulas," but had good dialogue and performances.
 The Washington Post critic Desson Howe gave a generally negative review of the film, writing that it "gets bogged down in sentimentality, while its wheels spin futilely in life-solving overdrive."